Sun-Thickened Linseed Oil

 I’m looking forward to using the oil in a new series of paintings I’m working on this fall.
 Overall, I’m impressed by the final product and how much lighter and thicker the mucilage-free oil has become, compared with store purchased alklai-refined linseed oil.
 I’m also excited to create an egg glair or egg emulsion to use in combination with the sun-thickened linseed oil, which I hope will get me closer to the thixotropic paint quality of Rembrandt, which I desire.

-Fire Hazard Warning - Just a quick warning to artists using Linseed oil that it will self-ignite and any rags or paper towel soaked in linseed oil can be a fire hazard if not placed in a bucket of water after using.
+Fire Hazard - A warning to artists using Linseed oil that it will self-ignite and any rags or paper towel soaked in linseed oil can be a fire hazard if not placed in a bucket of water after using.

 Previous